CoChar02/advprogLabBookCchar/Lab-book.md

 <img width="1916" height="615" alt="image" src="https://github.com/user-attachments/assets/60488a2a-0bbb-4fbd-82f6-8fb2f253c45f" />

-Stepping through we can see that the value of EAX was pushed to the stack and now resides at address with value ```...F817```
+Stepping through we can see that the value of EAX was pushed to the stack and now resides at address with value ```...F817 with an offset of 52 bytes (0x34h)```, so it is stored at `F84B`

 Variables A and B are 32 bit integers, this can be seen from the memory stack trace such as